michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. And he said, Behold now, I am old, I know not the day of my death:

-3. Now therefore take, I pray thee, thy weapons, thy quiver and thy bow, and go out to the field, and take me some venison;take: Heb. hunt
+3. Now therefore take, I pray thee, thy weapons, thy quiver and thy bow, and go out to the field, and take me some venison;

 4. And make me savoury meat, such as I love, and bring it to me, that I may eat; that my soul may bless thee before I die.